Babatunde Olatunji: Early life

 Olatunji was born in the village of Ajido, near Badagry, Lagos State, in southwestern Nigeria.
-A member of the Ogu people, Olatunji was introduced to traditional African music at an early age.
-His name, Bàbátúndé, means 'father has returned', because he was born two months after his father, an Ogu (Egun) man, Zannu died, and Olatunji was considered to be a reincarnation.
-His father was a local fisherman who was about to rise to the rank of chieftain, and his mother was a potter who was a member of the Ogu people.
+A member of the Ogu (Egun) people, Olatunji was introduced to traditional African music at an early age.
+His name, Bàbátúndé, means 'father has returned', because he was born two months after his father, Zannu, died, and Olatunji was considered to be a reincarnation of him.
+His father was a local fisherman who was about to rise to the rank of chieftain, and his mother was a potter.
 Olatunji grew up speaking the Gun (Ogu/Egun) and Yoruba languages.
 His maternal grandmother and a great-grandmother were priestesses of the Vodun and Ogu religions, and they worshipped the Vodun, such as Kori, the goddess of fertility.

-Because of his father's premature death, from an early age he was groomed to take the position as chief.
+Due to his father's premature death, from an early age he was groomed to take the position as chief.
 When he was 12, he realized that he did not want to become a chieftain.
 He read in Reader's Digest magazine about the Rotary International Foundation's scholarship program, and applied for it.
-His application was successful and he went to the United States of America in 1950.
+His application was successful and he went to the United States in 1950 to attend Morehouse College in Atlanta, Georgia.

 Education

-Olatunji received a Rotary scholarship in 1950 and was educated at Morehouse College in Atlanta, Georgia, where he desired to, but never sang in the Morehouse College Glee Club.
-Olatunji was a good friend of Glee Club director Dr. Wendell P. Whalum and collaborated with him on a staple of the choir's repertoire, "Betelehemu", a Nigerian Christmas carol.
-After graduating from Morehouse, he went on to New York University to study public administration.
+In Morehouse, Olatunji became good friends with Morehouse College Glee Club director Dr. Wendell P. Whalum.
+He never sang in the Glee Club, but collaborated with Whalum on a staple of the choir's repertoire, "Betelehemu", a Nigerian Christmas carol.
+After graduating, he went on to New York University to study public administration.
 There, he started a small percussion group to earn money on the side while he continued his studies.

 Career

-After hearing Olatunji perform with the 66 piece Radio City Music Hall orchestra Columbia Records signed Olatunji to the Columbia label in 1957.
-Two years later he released his first of six records on the Columbia label, called Drums of Passion.
+After hearing Olatunji perform with the 66 piece Radio City Music Hall orchestra Columbia Records signed Olatunji to the Columbia label in 1958.
+One year later he released his first of six records on the Columbia label, called Drums of Passion.
 Drums of Passion became a major hit and remains in print; it introduced many Americans to world music.
 Drums of Passion also served as the band's name.